Concept Check Suppose that the point (x, y) is in the indicated q... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Concept Check Suppose that the point (x, y) is in the indicated quadrant.
 Determine whether the given ratio is positive or negative.
 Recall that r = √(x² + y²) .(Hint: Drawing a sketch may help.)
-IV , x/y
+I , r/y

 Verified Solution